-Lower limb disorders affect the hips, knees and legs, and usually happen due to overuse.
+Lower limb disorders affect the hips, knees and legs, and are usually due to overuse.
 Many people complain of lower limb pain, aching and numbness without a specific disease being identified.

 This is just a list of a few lower limb disorders.

 Muscle cramp – Muscle cramp can happen in the middle of the day or in your sleep.
 It is a sudden, tight, intense lower leg pain.
 It happens when your muscles are tired or dehydrated.

 Shin splints – Shin splints is pain up the front of your lower leg (calf).
 The muscles and flesh along the edge of the shin bone become inflamed, which causes pain to walk, run, or jump.
 Doing activity over and over on hard surfaces can also bring this on.
 If you have flat feet, or feet turn outward, you may be more likely to get shin splints.

 Tendonitis – This is a common injury that makes a tendon swell stretch, or tear.
 It can happen from overworking the calf muscle or climbing the stairs.
 Symptoms of tendonitis can appear suddenly or can develop slowly over time.

 Broken bones or sprains – If you have twisted your ankle and had a mild sprain, it may be painful to put your full body weight through your ankle.
 However, over a few days you should gradually be able to walk comfortably again.
 For a more severe sprain or a broken bone (fracture) it is advised to see a doctor straight away.